tiendan/eye-tracking-experiments/README.md

     - `picture1`, ... `pictureN`: Pictures to be shown in the trial.
 For example, if you want to show 3 pictures in your experiment, include `picture1`, `picture2` and `picture3`     columns
     - `audio`: Audio to be played during the trial.
 - If you want to include any extra information, add them to new columns.
 These will be directly exported as Gorilla metrics during the experiments.
-- If you want to specify practice trials before the actual experiment, create a similar file with only the
+- If you want to specify practice trials before the actual experiment, create a similar data file with only the practice trials
 - Upload your data files to the "Uploads > Stimuli" section of your task
 - Define your metrics under "Experiment > Metrics" section of your task.
 The metrics available for the eye-tracking experiments are:
     - All the columns from your data files